 MF653 (MF136) • Diagnosis and Treatment Planning in Marriage and Family Therapy.
 This course introduces the student to the fundamental skills necessary for mental health diagnostic assessment and treatment planning.
 Students will learn and practice the skills essential to the first three sessions of family treatment.
 Both medical model and systems integration will be addressed so that students may become bilingual in their ability to negotiate professional relationships with insurance companies, Rule 29 agencies, and other professionals who use a medical model as their primary approach to mental health, while retaining an inherently systemic approach to treatment.
-Prerequisites: MF503.
+Prerequisite: MF503.
 Recommended prerequisite: MF553.
+Enrollment limited to students in M.A.M.F.T. or the Post-Graduate Certificate in M.F.T.
 St. Paul only.
 Three hours.

 MF654 (MF135) • Research Design and Evaluation in Marriage and Family Therapy.
 MF655 (MF145) • Research Design and Evaluation in Marital and Family Therapy.
 Students explore the interpretation and design of qualitative and quantitative research in family issues and in processes and outcomes of marriage and family therapy.
 Principles of understanding and critiquing published research are examined with the goal of enabling students to use current literature to ground their therapeutic and pastoral responses to family concerns.
-Prerequisites in St. Paul: MF501 and MF503.
+St. Paul: prerequisites: MF501 and MF503.
+St. Paul enrollment limited to students in M.A.M.F.T. or the Post-Graduate Certificate in M.F.T.
 Prerequisite in San Diego: MF504.
 Four hours.

 Supervised Clinical Experience I-IV.
 St. Paul: MF701, 702, 703, 704 (MF151, 152, 153, 154) These four units, of which students are required to take three, constitute a nine-month practicum including 300 hours of clinical contact and 75 hours of supervision by a licensed marriage and family therapist and/or an AAMFT-approved supervisor.
 The practicum must conform to the guidelines of the Commission on Accreditation of Marriage and Family Therapy Education and the M.F.T. program manual.
 A continuation fee of \$250 will be assessed for any quarter of participation in group supervision beyond the third S.C.E. unit for M.F.T. students, or for any extension required in certificate programs.
 Prerequisite: Permission of the director of the M.F.T. program.
+Audit unavailable.
 Nine hours.